 You can record to an audio track in a new sequence or record to a new audio track in an existing sequence.
-The recording is saved as an audio clip that’s added to your project.
+Premiere Pro saves the recording as an audio clip and adds it to your project.

 Before recording audio, make sure that your computer has sound inputs.
 Premiere Pro supports ASIO (Audio Stream Input Output) devices (Windows) and Core Audio devices (Mac OS).
 Many devices have connectors for connecting speaker, microphone cables, and breakout boxes.